emdobrin/aepsdk-edge-ios/Documentation/Advanced/FAQ/events-persistence.md

-# Events persistence and failover mechanism
+# Does the Edge mobile extension support offline tracking and how does it work

+Short answer is yes, offline tracking is supported.
 The Edge extension uses a persistent hit queue in order to temporarily store the events until the network request successfully delivered them to the Adobe Edge Network.

 ## Use-cases for which a queueing mechanism is required